-The TN Series provides a Quick Setting Panel that administrators can use to quickly configure VLAN settings for single ports or groups of ports.
+Administrators can use the Quick Setting Panel to quickly configure VLAN settings for single ports or groups of ports.
 To configure a group of ports, type the port names in the Port column, separated commas (,) for individual port names, or colons (:) to indicate a range of ports.
 For example, typing "G1,G3" applies the settings to ports G1 and G3, whereas typing "G1:G3" applies the settings to ports G1, G2, and G3.
-Next, if necessary configure Type, PVID, Tagged VLAN, Untagged VLAN, and Forbidden VLAN, and then click the Add button to move the settings down to the table at the bottom of the window.
+Next, if necessary, configure Type, PVID, Tagged VLAN, Untagged VLAN, and Forbidden VLAN, and then click the Add button to move the settings down to the table at the bottom of the window.